BetterWayElectronics/secure-wireguard-implementation/README.md

 authentication within the SSH config file, so after modifying the port scroll down modify the following two settings `PasswordAuthentication no` and `UsePAM no`.
 At the bottom of the configuration file add the following `AuthenticationMethods publickey`.
+If you are not going to log in as root, it is important to change the setting here, so comment out `PermitRootLogin`.
-Save the configuration file and do not close the current PuTTY session.
+Save the configuration file but do not close or reset the current PuTTY session as you have not setup the keys!
 Worst case scenario you can still access your server through the KVM console within the OVH website.

 Now the keys need to be generated.
 Continuing with an example from Windows, launch the PuTTY Key Generator and generate the public/private